-Family Housing provides living options for married students with a maximum of two children and single parents with a maximum of three children.
-Married students and single parents with children 12 years and older may reside in an apartment in either Guinn, Reagan Houston or Mary Hufford Halls.
-Married students and single parents with children under 12 years of age may reside in apartments in Mary Hufford or Reagan Houston Halls.
-Married students without children may reside in a traditional room or apartment, based on availability, at the Houston Center Residence Hall or Guinn Hall, Denton campus.
+Family Housing at Texas Woman's University provides living options for married students with a maximum of two children and single parents with a maximum of three children.
+Married students and single parents with children 12 years and older may reside in an apartment in either Guinn, Reagan Houston or Marv Hufford Halls, Married students and single parents with children under 12 years of age may reside in apartments in Mary Hufford or Reagan Houston Halls.
+Married students without children may reside in a traditional room or apartment, based on availability, at the Houston Center Residence Hall, Guinn Hall, or Reagan Houston Hall.